Poetry and Prose by Wess Mongo Jolley

 As Featured in the book “Warrior Poets,” edited by Ko Shin Bob Hanson

-As Featured in decomP
+As Featured in Dressing Room Poetry Journal

 As Featured in Tree House Arts